ademtru/carportfolio/README.md

 - **src/pages**: Contains the main pages of the application.
   - `_app.tsx`: Custom App component for initializing pages.
-  - `index.tsx`: Main landing page with the 3D bouldering scene.
+  - `index.tsx`: Main landing page with the 3D car scene.
   - `about.tsx`: Personal information section.
   - `projects.tsx`: Showcase of projects and achievements.